ayshiff/ayshiff.github.io/_posts/2020-09-22-How to be more productive.md

 ## Break you work into smaller pieces
 Did you ever think that you were going to put off your work until tomorrow ?
 This is called **procrastination**.
-One reason why you are procrastinating is that your to-do list seems **too big**.
+One reason why you are procrastinating is that your to-do list contains **too big** tasks.

 <div class="image_container">
 <img alt="pieces" src="/images/posts/pieces.jpg" class="image_cover"/>